From December 2, three-quarters of people living in the North of England and the Midlands will be facing the toughest restrictions.

 According to the 2011 Census, 35% of southerners (excluding London) lived in these areas, compared with 26% in the Midlands and 19% in the North.

-The case of London makes it difficult to simply call it a North-South divide, according to Richard Harris, a professor in social geography at the University of Bristol.
+The case of London makes it difficult to simply call it a North-South divide, Richard Harris, a professor in social geography at the University of Bristol, told Reality Check in June.

 "It is not a North-South divide but an urban-lower-income v others divide, with those in lower-income jobs more exposed to the disease than those that are more easily able to adapt to home working and other means of isolation," he says.